Monitoring, Evaluation, and Learning for Climate-SRHR Investments:

 Our section on indicators introduces a set of key climate-SRHR indicators for programs and portfolios that work across a diverse range of domains, as well tools and guidance for addressing common MEL challenges.

-To learn more about climate-SRHR indicators, visit Indicators for Climate-SRHR Action.
+To see recommended measurable indicators for your portfolio, visit Indicators for Climate-SRHR Action.

-Beyond this, integrating climate change into SRHR programming introduces new MEL needs, including technologies for measurement, technical skills, and impact monitoring.
-Funders should consider providing supplemental funds for pre-investment activity design, extended evaluation periods, impact evaluation after climate disasters, and share-out and dissemination.
-Technical support for recipients can also be highly valuable, such as written guidance, feedback on their frameworks, and review of their data collection plans and reports.
+Integrating climate change considerations into SRHR programming introduces new MEL needs, including technologies for measurement, technical skills, and impact monitoring.
+Funders should consider providing supplemental funds for grantees' pre-investment activity design, extended evaluation periods, and rapid impact evaluation after climate disasters.

 Our section on MEL plans provides guidance on tailoring indicators to a portfolio’s focus, an overview of distinct resourcing considerations for climate-SRHR portfolios, and guidance on leveraging programmatic results to assess and accelerate impact.